Esperanza Malchi: Death

-The position of Esperanza Malchi became a cause of widespread discontent.
+The position of Malchi became a cause of widespread discontent.
 Her influence upon the sultan's mother and through her upon the sultan himself and the policy of the Ottoman Empire was resented, as well as her influential role in the economic affairs of the court.
 In the spring of 1600, the Ottoman cavalry revolted because of the devaluation of the currency.
-Malchi became the target of their discontent, and the rebels successfully demanded of the sultan that he turn Esperanza Malchi over to them.
-On 1 April, Esperanza Malchi and her eldest son were assassinated near the house of Halil Pasha, the Kaymakam of Constantinople.
+Malchi became the target of their discontent, and the rebels successfully demanded of the sultan that he turn Malchi over to them.
+On 1 April, Malchi and her eldest son were assassinated near the house of Halil Pasha, the Kaymakam of Constantinople.
 Her second son escaped while her youngest son converted to Islam.
 Her assassination was seen as a hard blow to the Jewish community of Constantinople.